julienreszka/julienreszka/notes/How-to-become-dangerous-to-incumbents.md

 # How to become dangerous to incumbents

-Read their annual reports, you will find that they mention the risks they face.
+1. **Find the risks:** Read their annual reports, they are required to disclose risks to shareholders.

-Find a way to mitigate those risks, and you will be dangerous to them because you will be able to sell your solution to their competitors and they will have to buy you to avoid that.
+2. **Manage the risks:** Find a way to prevent and mitigate the risks they face.
+3. **Sell the solution:** Sell your solution to their competitors and they will have to buy you to avoid that.